MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/Set-PSDebug.md

 ### -Strict

 Specifies that variables must be assigned a value before being referenced in a script.
 If a variable is referenced before a value is assigned, PowerShell returns an exception error.

-A `Set-StrictMode -Off` command disables the verification set by a `Set-PSDebug -Strict` command.
+This is equivalent to `Set-StrictMode -Version 1`.
 For more information, see [Set-StrictMode](Set-StrictMode.md).

 ```yaml
 Type: SwitchParameter